gbif/regionalnodes/sessions.md

 * *How many cups of coffee, tea, or beverage-of-choice have you had before this meeting?*

+Or just use this opportunity to catch up with old friends and meet new ones!

 Facilitators: Mélianie Raymond and Maheva Bagard Laursen

-> Panel discussions exploring key themes introduced in pre-recorded presentations
+# Panel discussions exploring key themes introduced in pre-recorded presentations

 Goal: To explore key themes with panels of experts from the community, building on presentations from the nodes and Secretariat on topics that were requested in the consultation with nodes.